Everybody loves a wedding, and French people are no exception. But a big fat French wedding may not be exactly what you are used to.

 And now for the star of the show: la robe de mariée (meaning “the wedding dress”).
 Again, the name of the game is discretion.
 There is no “say yes to dress” style Kleinfelds, where the bride is expected to spend 20keur on a dress.

 Usually, the bride will have one gown for the Mairie ceremony, and another for the church and evening reception.
-The French bridal style tends to be light and airy, rather than heavy brocade and pastiche gemstones.
+The French bridal style tends to be light and airy and sometimes even ready-to-wear, rather than heavy brocade and pastiche gemstones.

 12. The Groom’s Suit